Some Super-approximation Rates of ReLU Neural Networks for Korobov Functions: Introduction

 Prior to this work, \cite{Yang_Lu2024} has derived approximation error bounds for Korobov functions (see Definition \ref{def:Korobov}) in $X^2_{\infty}(\Omega)$ using DNNs with a Rectified Linear Unit (ReLU) activation $\sigma(x):=\max(x,0)$, measured in the $L_{p}(\Omega)$ norm and the $W^1_2(\Omega)$ Sobolev norm.

 \begin{definition}[Korobov space] Given $1\leq p\leq\infty$ and an integer $m\geq 2$, the Korobov space $X^m_p(\Omega)$ on the hypercube $\Omega=[0,1]^d$ is defined as

-The semi-norm of the space is given by \end{definition} A natural question is whether increasing the smoothness of the target function leads to improved approximation rates.
+The semi-norm of the space is given by \end{definition} 2mm A natural question is whether increasing the smoothness of the target function leads to improved approximation rates.
 In Theorem \ref{Th:mainresult}, we establish higher order super-approximation $L_p$ error bounds of ReLU DNNs for Korobov functions in $X^m_p(\Omega)$.
+2mm \begin{theorem} Given any $f \in X^m_p(\Omega)$ with $1\leq p<\infty$ and $m\geq 2$, for any $W,L \in \mathbb{N}_{+}$, there is a function $\phi$ implemented by a ReLU DNN with width $W$ and depth $L$ such that